HorvathLab/NGS/SCReadCounts/docs/Discovery.md

 ```<min_var_read_count>``` is the minimum number of variant reads required for a locus to be considered a putative variant loci.

 Note that this is an agressive enumeration of *potential* variant sites for *much* more careful analysis by SCReadCounts or other tools.
 It will, however, provide a much more limited set of loci than an exhaustive enumeration of loci in a genomic region.
 It will also provide the opportunity for *de novo* discovery of loci that have not otherwise been annotated elsewhere.
+Finally, it will avoid the unnecessary examination of annotated loci that are not supported by the data available in the BAM file alignments.